Ganga-Reji/Django/README.md

 - Gain practical experience on various concepts
 - Build a mini project

+## Goals

+-The primary goal of this project is to  learn the basics of Django -Apply what you've learned-
+-And gain practical experience on various concepts.

-##Steps to install Django:
+##Steps to install Django
 -python --version
 -python -m venv myenv
 -pip install Django
 -django-admin --version
-## Goals

--The primary goal of this project is to  learn the basics of Django -Apply what you've learned-
--And gain practical experience on various concepts.